DoriCastilla/Playing-with-a-Cisco-Switch/Networking building with a Cisco Switch for beginners.md

 ip ssh version 2
 ```

-## Step 5.
+## STEP 5.
 Assign an IP Address to the Management Interface (VLAN 1)
 Configure the IP address by assigning an IP address to VLAN 1 or another management VLAN by typing the commands:<br>
 *interface vlan 1<br>
 ip address 192.168.1.10 255.255.255.0<br>